 That means adding things like dairy or dairy alternatives, sugar, honey, chocolate syrup, etc.

 6. Add Salt

 Salt is a pretty amazing secret weapon against bitter coffee.
 It doesn’t matter what kind of coffee it is.
-Salt increases the perception of sweetness which then reduces the perception of the bitterness.
-It kind of confuses the brain into thinking the coffee tastes less bitter.
+Salt increases the perception of sweetness which then reduces the perception of bitterness.
+It kind of confuses the brain into thinking that coffee tastes less bitter.

 Go very light on the salt.
 Add a very small pinch to begin with.
 A little goes a long way.
 Once you overdo it, the coffee will just taste salty although some people actually like that.

 Iced coffee is pretty easy to make but here are some things to make it taste better.

 - Scale: The key to good iced coffee is to replace 1/3rd of the brew water by ice in the carafe.
 To do this accurately, a coffee scale is essential.
 The TimeMore Coffee scale (Amazon) is high quality, looks good and is accurate.